opencv/opencv/modules/gpu/doc/image_filtering.rst

     :param yorder: Order of the derivative y.

     :param scale: Optional scale factor for the computed derivative values.
 By default, no scaling is applied.
-See  :c:func:`getDerivKernels`  for details.
+See  :c:cpp:func:`getDerivKernels`  for details.

     :param rowBorderType, columnBorderType: Pixel extrapolation method.
-For details, see  :c:func:`borderInterpolate`  and :c:func:`Scharr` .
+For details, see  :c:cpp:func:`borderInterpolate`  and :c:cpp:func:`Scharr` .

-See Also: :cpp:func:`gpu::createSeparableLinearFilter_GPU`, :c:func:`Scharr`
+See Also: :cpp:func:`gpu::createSeparableLinearFilter_GPU`, :c:cpp:func:`Scharr`

 .. index:: gpu::createGaussianFilter_GPU